-Your child will be given a unique study identification number which will be used for all of the information we collect from you about your child.
+You will be given a unique study identification number which will be used for all of the information we collect about you.
 Identifiable data is information with personal identifiers attached to it, including name, date of birth, UR number and email address.
-De-identified data is where we remove all personal identifiers from your child's information, including name, date of birth and email address and replace your child's name with a code.
+De-identified data is where we remove all personal identifiers from your information, including name, date of birth, UR number and email address and replace your name with a code.

-Your child's identifiable and de-identified data will be entered directly into the study database, including a copy of your signed consent form.
+Your identifiable and de-identified data will be entered directly into the study database, including a copy of your signed [consent/assent] form.
 Data will be entered into this database by study investigators and yourself, including the questionnaires.
 This information will be transferred to and stored at The University of Oxford, using a confidential, secure, encrypted web-based system.
 This means that it is protected as it moves between your computer and the secure data cloud at The University of Oxford.

-Data from the questionnaires will also be sent to the study team at your child's treating hospital so their doctor will have full oversight of the data in relation to your child's study participation.
-Your child's personal data will only be used as explained in this information sheet.
+Data from the questionnaires will also be sent to the study team at your treating hospital so your doctor will have full oversight of the data in relation to your study participation.
+Your personal data will only be used as explained in this information sheet.

-We will use your name and contact details to contact you and/or child about the research study, to make sure that relevant information about the study is recorded for your child's care and to oversee the quality of the study.
+We will use your name and contact details to contact you about the research study, to make sure that relevant information about the study is recorded for your care and to oversee the quality of the study.